momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 6. After creating your folder, move the **MO_2019_Public_Schools** shapefile to your **GIS_Data** folder.

 ##### Census Tracts
+Option 1: NHGIS
+An easy way to get the block group shapefiles and the corresponding csv files that you need for this workshop is through the [IPUMS NHGIS](https://www.nhgis.org)website.
+The nice thing about NHGIS data is that it is already formatted so you can easily join the csv files to your shapefiles which you will be doing later on in this workshop.
+You should have registered for an NHGIS account before the workshop, but if not, please do it now.

+1. Navigate to the NHGIS website and click on the **Get Data** button.

+Option 2: US Census Bureau
-Now it's time to download your census tracts.
+Now it's time to download your census block groups.
 You can do this from the [Census Bureau TIGER/Line Shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) website.

 1. Go to the U.S. Census Bureau TIGER/Line Shapefiles website.